kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/stitch/README.md

                The reference CMAP produced by IrysView when you create an XMAP.
 It can be found in the "Imports" folder within a workspace.

-       -q, --q_cmap
-               The query CMAP produced by IrysView when you create an XMAP.
-It can be found in the "Imports" folder within a workspace.

        -x, --xmap
                The XMAP produced by IrysView.
 It can also be found in the